juancarlosgras/XMLDigitalSign/README.md

 Module for digital signature of XML-UBL ([Universal Business Language]( https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=ubl)) files.

-## How to use
+## Signing a document
 You must have a `*.pfx` file and its respective access key.
-Then you must create an `XML DOMDocument` and use the `singDocument` functionality of the `UBLDigSigner` class.
+Then you must create an `XML DOMDocument` and use the `signDocument` functionality of the `UBLDigSigner` class.
 ```php
 $fileName = "/file.pfx";
 $certKey = "****";